 How much can these results teach us about the welfare effects of STW in the COVID-19 crisis?
-On the one hand, one needs to assess external validity carefully and account for the difference in the nature of the shocks.
-On the other hand, it is likely that, due to a lack of identification opportunities, it will be difficult to identify the causal effects of STW in the current recession.
-With this in mind, we believe our results do provide some useful guidance for understanding the consequences of STW schemes in the current COVID-19 crisis.
+On the one hand, one needs to carefully assess the external validity of our findings, and account for differences in the nature of the Great Recession and COVID-19 shocks.
+On the other hand, given that STW was extended to almost all firms during the pandemic, identification opportunities in that context are scarce.
+With this in mind, we believe that our results do provide some useful guidance for understanding the consequences of STW schemes during the COVID-19 crisis.
 They suggest that STW probably prevented a large and inefficient surge in unemployment.
 If the overall fiscal externality generated by moral hazard was on a par with the relatively limited level observed in Italy during the Great Recession, the welfare benefits of STW may have been large.
-Our results also emphasize that the magnitude of the reallocation issue will depend on the characteristics of the firms that would be more affected if the shock were to persist, as this will determine how employment matches can survive in the medium run.
-Interestingly, the nature of the pandemic suggests that, contrary to the financial crisis of 2008, the shock may be orthogonal to firms' productivity prior to the crisis.
+Our results also emphasize that the magnitude of the reallocation issues depend on the characteristics of the firms that are more affected when the shock persists, as this determines the extent to which employment matches can survive in the medium run.
+Interestingly, the nature of the pandemic suggests that, contrary to the financial crisis of 2008, the COVID-19 shock may have been quite orthogonal to firms' productivity prior to the crisis.

-We follow up on the above question in Giupponi, Landais and Lapeyre [forthcoming], where we provide a conceptual framework to analyze the welfare consequences of labor hoarding subsidies vis-à-vis unemployment insurance, and map it onto the existing empirical evidence on these programs.
-While progress has been made in understanding the functioning of labor hoarding policies, more research is necessary to fully establish the welfare consequences of the massive subsidization of labor hoarding during the COVID-19 crisis, in particular to assess the aggregate demand effects of STW through firm survival and employment expectations (Guerrieri et al. [forthcoming]).
+We follow up on the above question in Giupponi, Landais and Lapeyre [2022], where we provide a conceptual framework to analyze the welfare consequences of labor hoarding subsidies vis-à-vis unemployment insurance, and map it onto the existing empirical evidence on these programs.
+While progress has been made in understanding the functioning of labor hoarding policies, more research is necessary to fully establish the welfare consequences of the massive subsidization of labor hoarding during the COVID-19 crisis, in particular to assess the aggregate demand effects of STW through firm survival and employment expectations (Guerrieri et al. [2022]).